andre205/twittify/contributions/README_Vince.md

 _Next Goal_ : Redesign interface to add more color and life to application as well as implement Spotify data.

 ---

+__5/10__
+_Completed_ : User interface is complete with functionality and design on both sides of the application.